 most commonly in the days preceding the menstrual period.
 Physical symptoms such

-as bloatiung, breast tenderness, headaches, and joint pain; food cravings, mood
+as bloating, breast tenderness, headaches, and joint pain; food cravings, mood

 swings or frequent crying, panic attacks,

-changes, irritability, and trouble focusing are among the most common symptoms,
+fatigue, mood changes, irritability, and trouble focusing are among the most

-yet other symptomslike anxiety and trouble sleeping have been reported.
+common symptoms, yet other symptoms like anxiety and trouble sleeping have been reported.
 PMS

 symptoms may be troubling and unpleasant.
 PMDD may cause severe, debilitating symptoms that interfere with a woman's ability to function.